snowflake_streaming

 The maximum number of channels open at any time is determined by the value in the max_in_flight field.

-There is a hard limit of 10,000 streams per table.
+Snowflake limits the number of streams per table to 10,000.
 If you need to use more than 10,000 streams, contact Snowflake support.

 Type: string